Statistics show that 95% of the people who make a New Year’s Resolution will break it by January 15th!

 7) Try One New Fueling Technique

 Sometimes, the solution you’ve been searching for has been right there in front of you all along.
 So although you can’t see it from around the corner, it only takes a few steps forward and poof…it’s entirely in reach.

-In my new book, I explain a time where I dealt with EXTREME nausea during and after ultramarathons.
+In my new book, The Fat Adapted Running Formula, I explain a time where I dealt with EXTREME nausea during and after ultramarathons.
 The cure seemed impossible until I experienced the paradigm shift that created a radical change in my lifestyle.
 Once I began living and fueling holistically, nausea disintegrated.
 I gained an incredible level of energy while running and in life.
 Remember, we do not NEED energy, WE ARE energy.